Kelly Ripa & Mark Consuelos Share the Secret to Their Healthy Sex Life

 "I've been on the ride since," Consuelos agreed.

-The Bravolebrity then asked Consuelos if there's ever been a five-week period since in which he hasn't had sex.
+The Bravolebrity then asked Consuelos if there's since been a five-week period in which he hasn't had sex.

 "Yeah, when I'm on the road," the Hiram Lodge celeb replied.